 Residential properties are assets carried at fair value on a recurring basis that are categorised as level 3.
+Transfers into level 3 represent previous mortgages and loans not measured at fair value.
 Significant unobservable inputs include sale proceeds, costs to sell and timing of sale.
 A decrease in expected sale proceeds would result in a decrease in fair value.
 A decrease in either costs to sell or time to sale would result in an increase in fair value.